rehierl/node-tree-outliner/3-4-0-design-5.md

 if the type-2 definition is strict (see: "Why no loose type-2 definition?").

-That is, because if a type-2 sectioning node has no next sibling, the first node associated would then be the next sibling of one of the sectioning node's ancestors.
+That is, because if a type-2 sectioning node has no next sibling, the first node associated would then be the next sibling of the sectioning node's next relevant ancestor.
 Because of that, the type-2 section would consequently be in conflict with a strict type-2 definition.

 <!-- ======================================================================= -->
 ## derived statements

 **Memory hook**
-A section, as an abstract group of nodes, can be seen to be located in between the section's parent container and the section's top-level nodes.
+A section, as an abstract group of subsequent nodes, can be seen to be located in between the section's parent container and the section's top-level nodes.
 As such, a section can be seen to separate its nodes from the rest of the node tree.
-Any node beneath that separator belongs to the section, and any node above or next to it does not.
+Any node beneath that separator belongs to the section, and any other node above or next to it does not.

 ```
              n1                             n5